James B. Carey: Government service

-Personal and death
+Personal life and death

 Carey married the former Margaret McCormick in 1938.
 They had two children, James and Patricia.

 Carey died on September 11, 1973, of a heart attack at his home in Silver Spring, Maryland.
 He was survived by his wife and children.
 He was interred at Gate of Heaven Cemetery in Silver Spring, Maryland.

 Legacy

 The James B. Carey Library at Rutgers University is named for him.
-An exhibition documenting his career, "James B. Carey: Labor's Boy Wonder," was produced at Rutgers in 2006.
+An exhibition documenting his career, "James B. Carey: Labor's Boy Wonder", was produced at Rutgers in 2006.

 More of Carey's archival records are housed at the Walter P. Reuther Library of Labor and Urban Affairs, the Harry S. Truman Library and Museum and the John F. Kennedy Presidential Library and Museum.